CivicTechTO/civictechto-chatbot/README.md

 See [`scripts/`](/scripts) for the set of custom commands/scripts enabled for our chat bot.

+_Note for screenshots: Our chatbot used to be named "toby"._

 ### `calendar-add.coffee`

 This command allows any member of our Slack team to easily add events to